 - UART (RS232/RS422/RS485) bus trigger and decode

 - LIN bus trigger and decode

-- CAN bus trigger and decode
+- CAN(FD) bus trigger and decode

 - SPI bus trigger and decode

 - I2C bus trigger and decode

 - ARINC429 bus trigger and decode

 - 1553B bus trigger and decode

-Press \bigcirc in the lower right corner to switch to decode channels $\boxed{S1}$ $\boxed{S2}$, tap $\boxed{S1}$ or $\boxed{S2}$ to enable decoding, open bus configuration menu, select bus type, there are seven bus types: UART (RS232/RS422/RS485), LIN, CAN, SPI, I2C, ARINC429, 1553B, where channels $\boxed{S1}$ and $\boxed{S2}$ can be used for decoding simultaneously.
+Swipe up or down at the channel selection area to enter the second channel selection area, tap or to enable decoding, open bus configuration menu, select bus type, there are seven bus types: UART (RS232/RS422/RS485), LIN, CAN(FD), SPI, I2C, ARINC429, 1553B, where channels S1 and S2 can be used for decoding simultaneously.
 Open the trigger setting menu, choose an appropriate trigger type, the corresponding bus trigger type and trigger mode can be set when the bus trigger is selected, and the serial bus is displayed in graphic form.

 In the serial bus decode mode, if it is screen rolling in other modes, the time base is automatically adjusted to 1ms when switching to serial decode (the maximum time base supported by the serial decode mode is 100ms); in Zoom mode, the enlarged signal can be decoded and displayed.
 The normal display window supports a maximum time base of 100ms.
 When decoding is enabled, clicking "AUTO" will set the trigger type to be the same as the decode channel bus type.
-The bus type selection menu is shown in Figure 12-1:
+The bus type selection menu is shown in Figure 11-1:

-Figure 12-1 Bus Type Selection Menu
+Figure 11-1 Bus Type Selection Menu

-Open the pull-up menu and tap Serials Txt key to open or close the text mode, as shown in Figure 12-2.
+Open the pull-up menu and tap key to open or close the text mode, as shown in Figure 11-2.